curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 What's next?...
 Absolute transparency?
 Or at least increasing levels of transparency.
 That's where humanity is going.
 There's no stopping it.
 That's what we need.

+Promise next-gen tech to companies with prev-gen tech.
+Deliver current-gen tech.
+It's super-effective.
+Digitalization drove software efficiency and made AI possible - processes were partially digitised and data became half-collected digitally.
+AI adoption will make trustless systems possible - multiple independent sources of "the same" data, cheap & well-processed.
+AI hype, AI winter, AI renaissance.
+Trustless hype, trustless winter, trustless renaissance.

 We need transparency.
+Systematic transparency.
+It's inevitable.
+We should make it happen *faster*.

 ---

 He felt a complex bubble up.
+Grab hold of his cerebellum and send shockwave down his spine.
 He will prophesize.
 He will scream these ideas from rooftops.
 His word will move planets for millenia to come.

 Then he felt the burden of all humankind on his back.
 Such a large mass to move.
 Such unimaginable inertia, these trillions of present and future souls.
 The inevitable journey he would now have to take to set us on the right track looked like a doomed oddysey.